HappySeaFox/tht/README.md

 ## Outdated features

 THT is not maintained anymore.
-The following features no longer work correctly.
+The following features no longer work correctly:

 - Dropbox support
 - Briefing Stock Splits plugin